Win-back email examples and subject lines you can adapt

 See your store's churn risk in 2 minutes

-Take the free ChurnMiser retention audit — answer 7 questions and get a personalized revenue-leak report showing exactly where you're losing customers.
+Take the free ChurnMiser retention audit, answer eight quick questions and get a personalized revenue-leak report showing exactly where you're losing customers.
 No credit card.

 Take the free retention audit →Or install ChurnMiser from Shopify and start scoring customers today.